-Answer: Yes, US citizen shooters 18 and older MUST possess a valid government issued photo ID or passport.
-When shooting, you are required to give your ID to the front desk along with a credit/debit card or cash (minimum of $50).
-This is for your safety and ours in case of an emergency.
+Yes, US citizen shooters 18 and older MUST possess a valid government issued photo ID or passport.
+When shooting, you are required to give your ID to the front desk along with a credit/debit card.
+This is for your safety and ours in case of an emergency as well as liability.

 If you are a Foreign National visiting, you MUST bring your passport.
-For further information for Foreign Nationals here.
+For further information for Foreign Nationals, click here.